Introduction

 \]

-trigonometric system in \(L^2[-L, L]\).
-The L² convergence result is most naturally stated and proved using
+This completeness property of the trigonometric system in \(L^2[-L, L]\) is most naturally stated and proved using

 Lebesgue integration theory, which provides the proper framework for understanding